 Proposed Revisions to the Standard Occupational Classification

 In 2014, NATA provided comments to the Office of Management and Budget (OMB) on the proposed revisions to the Standard Occupational Classification (SOC), encouraging them to reclassify athletic trainers under a category that better reflects their education, licensure and credentialing, training, and practice setting.
 On July 22, 2016, OMB unveiled proposed changes to the 2018 SOC and did not adopt NATA’s recommended changes.
-The National Office staff will be providing written comments to OMB, as well as engaging key Members of Congress and other stakeholders, encouraging the Agency to reconsider their position on this issue.
+The National Office staff has provided written comments to OMB and is engaging key Members of Congress and other stakeholders, encouraging the Agency to reconsider their position on this issue.
 Read more about the proposed changes to the 2018 Standard Occupational Classification.

 Formal Comment Letters